kupresanin99/Project423/README.md

-# Joe Kupresanin Project Repository
+# Developer: Joe Kupresanin
-# Max Holiber is QA
+# QA: Max Holiber

 Instructions to run app in another environment at the bottom of this page.